wp-plugins/summarize-posts/readme.txt

 // ... format results
 print $Q->get_pagination_links(); // print the pagination links`

+Using *paginate="true"* inside of a shortcode will cause the pagination links to appear _after_ the posts, wrapped inside of a div: `<div class="summarize-posts-pagination-links">`

+See the _wp-content/plugins/summarize-posts/includes/PostPagination.conf.php_ for more information about customizing the format of the pagination.

 = I'm Having trouble getting the search results I want.
 What should I do? =

 There are some debugging options available.
 If you are using the GetPostsQuery object directly, you can print the object for a list of helpful information: